 Provision for Income Taxes.
-The income tax provision was \$2.5 million, and the effective tax rate was 27.0%, for the second quarter of fiscal 2016 compared to \$2.2 million and 40.6% for the second quarter of fiscal 2015.
-The effective tax rate for the second quarter of fiscal 2016 was lower than the prior year primarily due to a favorable geographical mix of earnings compared to the prior year, as well as the gain on sale of business assets of GNU of approximately \$3.8 million, resulting in a disproportionately lower share of taxes as the gain was offset by net operating losses that had a full valuation allowance.
-The lower effective tax rate in the current year was offset by the non-recurring valuation allowance benefit realized in the prior year.
-The effective tax rate in the second quarter of fiscal 2016 was lower than the combined Federal and state statutory tax rate due to a favorable geographical mix of earnings, as well as the sale of business assets described herein.
-The effective tax rate in the second quarter of fiscal 2015 was in line with the combined Federal and state statutory tax rate and included favorable rate drivers resulting from the geographical mix of earnings and the use of valuation allowances, offset by the tax treatment of contingent consideration and other permanent tax differences.
-Additionally, there was a discrete benefit in the quarter related to prior period true-ups primarily as a result of a statutory rate decrease for withholding taxes.
+The income tax provision was \$1.9 million, and the effective tax rate was 37.7%, for the third quarter of fiscal 2016 compared to \$1.5 million and 35.3% for the third quarter of fiscal 2015.
+The effective tax rate for the third quarter of fiscal 2016 was higher than the prior year primarily due to discrete items that benefited the third quarter fiscal 2015 rate, the majority of which related to the revaluing of our U.S. deferred tax assets, partially offset by a more favorable geographical mix of earnings in the third quarter of fiscal 2016.
+The effective tax rate in the third quarter of fiscal 2016 was lower than the combined Federal and state statutory tax rate due to a favorable geographical mix of earnings.
+The effective tax rate in the third quarter of fiscal 2015 was lower than the combined Federal and state statutory tax rate and included favorable rate drivers resulting from a favorable geographical mix of earnings and the use of valuation allowances, offset by the tax treatment of contingent consideration and other permanent tax differences.
+Additionally, there were several discrete items in the third quarter of fiscal 2015 that benefited the rate, the majority of which related to the revaluing of our U.S. deferred tax assets.

-Net (Income) Loss Attributable to Noncontrolling Interest, Net of Tax.
-Our ownership interest in GNU was 55.89% for the second quarters of fiscal 2016 and fiscal 2015.
-GNU's financial results are consolidated with ours, and allocations of the noncontrolling interest's share of GNU's net income result in deductions to our net income, while allocations of the noncontrolling interest's share of GNU's net income.
-The results of operations of GNU allocable to its other owners was net income of \$1.6 million for the second quarter of fiscal 2016 and a net loss of \$123 thousand for the second quarter of fiscal 2015.
+Net Loss (Income) Attributable to Noncontrolling Interest, Net of Tax.
+Our ownership interest in GNU was 55.89% for the third quarters of fiscal 2016 and fiscal 2015.
+GNU's financial results are consolidated with ours, and allocations of the noncontrolling interest's share of GNU's net income result in deductions to our net income, while allocations of the noncontrolling interest's share of GNU's net loss result in additions to our net income.
+The results of operations of GNU allocable to its other owners was a net loss of \$42 thousand for the third quarter of fiscal 2016 and a net loss of \$47 thousand for the third quarter of fiscal 2015.

-Net Income Attributable to CRA International, Inc. Net income attributable to CRA International, Inc. increased by \$1.9 million to \$5.2 million for the second quarter of fiscal 2016 from \$3.3 million for the second quarter of fiscal 2015.
-The net income per diluted share was \$0.59 per share for the second quarter of fiscal 2016, compared to \$0.36 of net income per diluted share for the second quarter of fiscal 2015.
-Diluted weighted average shares outstanding decreased by approximately 474,000 shares to approximately 8,779,000 shares for the second quarter of fiscal 2016 from approximately 9,253,000 shares for the second quarter of fiscal 2015.
-The decrease in diluted weighted average shares outstanding was primarily due to repurchases of common stock since the second quarter of fiscal 2015, offset in part by an increase as a result of shares of restricted stock and time- vesting restricted stock units that have vested or that have been issued, and stock options that have been exercised, since the second quarter of fiscal 2015.
+Net Income Attributable to CRA International, Inc. Net income attributable to CRA International, Inc. increased by \$0.3 million to \$3.2 million for the third quarter of fiscal 2016 from \$2.9 million for the third quarter of fiscal 2015.
+The net income per diluted share was \$0.38 per share for the third quarter of fiscal 2016, compared to \$0.31 of net income per diluted share for the third quarter of fiscal 2015.
+Diluted weighted average shares outstanding decreased by approximately 716,000 shares to approximately 8,309,000 shares for the third quarter of fiscal 2016 from approximately 9,025,000 shares for the third quarter of fiscal 2015.
+The decrease in diluted weighted average shares outstanding was primarily due to the repurchase and retirement of shares of our common stock since the third quarter of fiscal 2015, offset in part by an increase as a result of shares of restricted stock and time-vesting restricted stock units that have vested or that have been issued, and stock options that have been exercised, since the third quarter of fiscal 2015.